 Immigration has been a hot-button topic, spurring nationwide debate as it relates to policy changes to stem the flow of, specifically,Hispanic immigrants to the United States.
 There are many voices lending their opinions to this debate, however, the one thing everyone can agree upon is the need for appropriate reforms to address the issues we face today.
-As written so eloquently by this year’s Steinger, Iscoe, and Greene Hispanic Heritage Scholar, Mario Paredes, “The laws of yesterday are not meeting the necessities of people today.”
+As written so eloquently by this year’s Steinger, Greene, and Feiner Hispanic Heritage Scholar, Mario Paredes, “The laws of yesterday are not meeting the necessities of people today.”

 First generation American scholarship winner, Mario Paredes understands “…the important role that law plays in the fight for social justice.”
 Though, he also acknowledges, “…there is no easy way to approach immigration on a national scale.”
 In his essay, Paredes, whose parents both hail from Guatemala, explains the “…common, yet deeply mistaken narrative of immigration in the United States…” is in stark contrast to policies surrounding the H-2A and H – 1B Guest worker visa programs in place to manage the labor shortfalls throughout the nation.
 Paredes believes these programs to be helpful, but recognizes the harm when no investment is made in the workers and they are used simply as a means of expendable labor.